koakatta/LGBTQIAN_plus-knowledge-base/README.md

 Any comment is welcomed
 ## Competency Questions
+- Does A romantically attracted to B
-- Does A attract to B
+- Does A sexually attracted to B
 - Can A reproduce with B

 ## TODO
 - [ ] add more rule for intersex
 ## Reference